What is a style guide?

 quotations (single or double quotation marks)

-Please find your free style guide template to download below.
+Please find your free style guide template to download below (Microsoft Word format).
 This style guide has been designed so you can edit it to your individual requirements.